508-dev/508-dynamic/src/pages/join.md

 hierarchy is similar to that of [Valve's](https://steamcdn-a.akamaihd.net/apps/valve/Valve_NewEmployeeHandbook.pdf).

-Members are invited to participate in open source projects so as to further develop their portfolio, or, propose their own projects so as to get assistance developing a project that's too large to work on as an individual.
-Members are invited to ask questions of other members, especially on topics you may not be that experienced in, but another member is experienced in.
+Members are invited to participate in open source projects to further develop their portfolio, or propose their own projects to get assistance developing a project that's too large to work on as an individual.
+Members are invited to ask questions of other members, especially on topics they may not be experienced in, but another member is experienced in.
 A large goal of 508.dev is the professional development of all its members.
-As we develop eachother further, we open up more client opportunities.
+As we develop each other further, we open up more client opportunities.

 ## Values